 Learn about the different drawing techniques

 There are a multitude of techniques you can use with drawing.
-From basic mark making techniques, to more complex shading techniques.
+From basic mark making techniques, to more complex drawing techniques.

 By creating a loose sketch or underdrawing, you can layer contrast and shading on top.
 This is a brilliant way to start a drawing and a technique lots of professionals use.
 Learn more about how to create an underdrawing.

 When it comes to shading techniques, there are quite a few to choose from.
 Shading creates values in an artwork, meaning you can depict realistic looking light and shadow.
 If you use a soft pencil, like a 6B, you will be able to achieve a greater value range, as 6B pencils release more graphite onto the paper when more pressure is applied, giving the appearance of darker shadows.

 Choose to create a tonal sketch—whereby shadows and light passages are created by applying varying amounts of pressure to a soft graphite pencil.

 Or create the appearance of light and dark values by stippling.
 Stippling is the technique of creating hundreds, even thousands of tiny dots to create contrast in a drawing.
 The closer the dots are together, the darker the shadow will appear.
 The dots will be absent in the lightest areas of the drawing.
 This is just one example of one shading technique, for a more comprehensive list, check out our tutorial of 17 drawing techniques.

 Draw in a sketchbook

 A sketchbook is an invaluable tool for pencil artists.
 This wirebound Strathmore Sketchbook has thick, ultra smooth pages, allowing you to create fine details and smooth blends with ease.